carolekoziol/recipes/docs/main_course/donair.md

 1. Take 2 legs and 2 thighs with the skin of the whole chicken,
 2. Grind it once with the meat grinder plate with the smallest screen.
-3. Put the meat in the food processor and process it a bit and add the spices mixture, then process it until it become a paste.
+3. Put the ground meat in the food processor and process it for about 30 seconds and add the spices mixture.
+Process it until it become a paste.
 4. Put the paste meat into a loaf pan.
 Press the meat down.
 5. Refrigerate overnight or at least 4 hours (best overnight).
+6. Preheat the oven at 375F.
+7. Bake until ready in about 20-25 minutes (Thermometer should be around 170F).
+8. Take it out and let it rest for 10 minutes.

 ### Donair Sauce